pnnl/ExaGO/docs/DeveloperGuidelines.md

 ### Releases

-Each month, we tag our master branch after incrementing the patch number.
+After merging significant changes, we tag our master branch after incrementing the patch number and merging develop into master.
-We also push a release if we merge a feature significant enough to have its own release.
 This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and the [Keep-a-Changelog](https://keepachangelog.com/en/1.0.0/) guidelines.

 ### Files